 Ignition interlock devices (IIDs) are breath testing machines that are installed in cars.
 Courts in Colorado can require IIDs for people who have been convicted of driving under the influence (DUI).
 The devices keep a car from starting until they have tested an alcohol-free breath sample.

-- John is convicted for drunk driving.
+- John is convicted of drunk driving.
 He has an ignition interlock device installed in his car so he can drive to work.

 Having an ignition interlock device installed in your car can be one of the repercussions of a DUI conviction.
 In this article, our Colorado criminal defense attorneys will explain: